~ Updated as of November 22, 2021

 Caution: Talk to Your Doctor

 If you haven’t had a prior heart attack or stroke, how can you and your doctor decide whether your risk factors point toward daily aspirin use?
-An annual physical and discussion of your family heart history with a primary care provider is the first step.
+An annual physical and discussion of your family heart history and other risk factors with a primary care provider is the first step.
 Another indicator to bring to your discussion with your doctor would be results from a simple-to-use online cardiac health risk assessment.